 How To Take Care of an Apple Head Chihuahua

 New pet owners seeking facts about caring for an Apple Head Chihuahua must pay particular attention to the dog’s training needs and typical health concerns.
 Chihuahuas are highly intelligent pets and learn easily.
 But left untrained, they will rule the household and generally bark often.
 They require little grooming time because of their tiny size.
-However, as with any pets, weekly grooming is important, particularly for the long-hair variety which can experience tangles and mats in the hair.
+However, as with any pet, weekly grooming is important, particularly for the long-haired variety, which can experience tangles and mats in the hair.

 It’s essential to feed this toy breed food in small enough pieces that are safe for them.
 Raw food diets can also work well for Apple Head Chihuahuas to prevent their common dental problems.

-Feeding 6-pound adult Apple Head Chihuahuas about 225 calories of food per day requires small breed specialty kibble because of their tiny mouths.
-It is important to not overfeed these pets, especially because of their small size.
+Feeding 6-pound adult Apple Head Chihuahuas between 120 and 180 calories of food per day, depending on activity level and age, requires small-breed specialty kibble because of their tiny mouths.
+It is important not to overfeed these pets, especially because of their small size.

 Chihuahua puppies up to four months old and weighing 1 pound need about 115 calories per day.
 Add about 50 to 75 calories of food to this amount for every additional pound of body weight until they are four months old.
 After four months, they need fewer calories to avoid excessive weight gain.